-Children identified as falling behind their peers will be identified by class teachers.
+Children identified as falling behind their peers will be highlighted by their class teachers.
 They may have some additional small group input, tailor made to meet their needs.
 Children may also take part in Talk Boost intervention, which aims to improve vocabulary, attention and listening, sentence building, telling stories and having conversations.
-The programme, 'Fast ForWord' is used for all children across Year 3 which is aimed at developing cognitive skills like memory, attention and processing speed and works from the bottom up, using the principles of neuroplasticity.
+The programme, 'Fast ForWord' is used for the majority of children across Year 3 which is aimed at developing cognitive skills like memory, attention and processing speed and works from the bottom up, using the principles of neuroplasticity.
 'Fast ForWord' can also be used across KS1 and 2 for children showing difficulties in listening, memory and spoken language skills.
+There is also an EAL intervention for children learning English as a second language called, 'Talking Partners.'